pvnlubenia/MODERN/README.txt

 How to fill out 'ode' structure
 =================================

-'ode' is the input for the function ode_to_crn.
+'ode' is the input for the function odetoCRN.
 It is a structure, representing the system of ODEs, with the following fields:

    - id: name of the model
    - species: a list of all species in the system; this is left blank since incorporated into the function is a step which compiles all species used in the ODEs